A Complete Guide to Living in Iceland as an American

 Just like is sounds, the remote worker visa, also referred to as the digital nomad visa, allows you to live in Iceland (for up to 6 months) and work remotely as an employee of a foreign country or as a self-employed worker.

-While it doesn’t allow for long-term residency in Iceland it does let you and your spouse (or partner) and kids to stay in Iceland for more than the typical 90 days as a tourist.
+While it doesn’t allow for long-term residency in Iceland or a permanent residence permit it does let you and your spouse (or partner) and kids to stay in Iceland for more than the typical 90 days as a tourist.
 The main requirement for this visa is proof of minimum monthly income of 1,000,000 ISK (approximately US$ 7,800).

 Cost of living in Iceland